-Team members are either team mentors, mentored climbers, or else are previously mentored climbers that have not yet completed the mentor requirements.
-At the moment, it's about 15 people strong, but between us (and with our friends in the Expedition Climbers Club, ECC), we keep busy with numerous Team trips and private trips within New Zealand and overseas, including two official 'training' trips per year (one in NZ and one overseas).
+Team members are either team mentors, team advisors, mentored climbers, or general members.
+At the moment, it's about 20 people strong, but between us (and with our friends in the Expedition Climbers Club, ECC), we keep busy with numerous Team trips and private trips within New Zealand and overseas, including two official 'training' trips per year (one in NZ and one overseas).
 As well as climbing together, we are all passionate about supporting kiwi mountaineering and volunteer our time to instruct courses at the Remarkables Ice and Mixed Climbing Festival (also an ECC initiative), and we help organise and attend other ECC trips.
 In addition, we frequently publish advice, gear reviews and climbing beta from our adventures.
 You can follow us on Facebook and Instagram or watch this website to keep up with all our news.

-New Zealand Alpine Team Mentoring Programme (applications open for 2018-2021)
+New Zealand Alpine Team Mentoring Programme - Applications are now open for the 2022 intake

-The programme takes four - six applicants, aged between 18 and 25.
+The programme will take 3-4 applicants, aged between 18 and 25.
 These students are then given three years of intensive training, with trips and expeditions around the world to further their climbing skills.
-Our trips will include ice climbing in the Canadian Rockies, big wall climbing in Yosemite, expeditions to Alaska and South America with a final expedition of the three year rotation to Asia or the Andes.
+Our trips include ice climbing in the Canadian Rockies, big wall climbing in Yosemite, and an expeditions to somewhere like Alaska or South America at the end of the three year rotation.

-Our first intake of students was in 2013.
-Trials for the next intake of students will be held in October 2018 with those successful applicants starting the New Zealand Alpine Team training programme the following year.
-To be considered for our trial you need to send in to us a CV of your rock, ice and alpine climbing, along with a brief description of yourself and what motivates you, before the 31st of May 2018.
-We are looking for applicants who either have a wide range of general alpine climbing - rock climbing experience or we will also consider applicants who have a high degree of skill in one particular climbing discipline.
+Our first intake of students was in 2013, the second was in 2016, the third in 2019.
+Trials for the fourth intake of students will be held in 2022 with those successful applicants starting the New Zealand Alpine Team training programme in the same year.
+To be considered for our trial you need to send in to us a CV of your rock, ice and alpine climbing, along with a brief description of yourself and what motivates you.
+We are looking for applicants who either have a wide range of general alpine climbing and rock climbing experience, or who have a high degree of skill in one particular climbing discipline.
 For example we would expect that most applicants would have completed several climbs in both summer and winter of a MC grade 2-3 or higher.
 We would also expect that applicants would be able to lead a minimum of grade 18 using traditional protection and had some experience ice climbing.
-However if you are an exceptional rock climber or have climbed harder alpine routes but your rock climbing skills need improving still apply as we are looking to build a group with a broad range of skills.
+However if you are an exceptional rock climber, or have climbed harder alpine routes but your rock climbing skills need improving still apply as we are looking to build a group with a broad range of skills.
 We also expect all people applying to have good cardio fitness.
-As such our trial in October 2018 will cover cardio (hill running), trad climbing & dry tool climbing.
+As such our trial in April 2022 will cover cardio (hill running), trad climbing & dry tooling.

 New Zealand Alpine Team New Mentor Requirements (applications always open)

-Alpine – 10 MC grade 6 (ED) routes or harder.
-Five of which should be winter ascents.
+Alpine – 10 Mount Cook grade 6 (ED) routes or harder, five of which should be winter ascents.

-Rock – Sport climbing: clean redpoints of a grade 25 or harder sport climb.
-Traditional climbing: onsights of grade 23 or harder on fully traditional protected routes.
+Rock – Sport climbing: clean redpoints of a grade 25 or harder sport climbs.
+Traditional climbing: onsight of grade 23 or harder on fully traditionally protected routes.
 A minimum of 10 clean ascents of grade 22 traditional protected routes.

 Ice – 6 routes WI6 or harder.